 Christmas at Jacksonville

-You can also enjoy your holidays at specially themed destinations such as the Jacksonville Zoo, beaches, Gardens, and Ponte Verda beach with the enchanted Christmas village.
+You can also enjoy your holidays at specially themed destinations such as the Jacksonville Zoo, beaches, gardens, and Ponte Verda beach with the enchanted Christmas village.
 You can tap along to jazz, pop, and progressive rock from big bands and also several theatrical productions including the evergreen ‘A Christmas Carol’.
 Here are a few of the things you could do during the Christmas season at Jacksonville.

-1. Do some Shopping at St. Johns Town Center
+1. Shop at St. Johns Town Center

 2. Attend the Winter Fest in Jacksonville Beach

 Adventure Landing transforms the famous Water Park of Shipwreck Island into a complete Alpine experience to make the season extra exciting.
-The place is packed with people who come to enjoy the ice skating and various other attractions.
+The place is packed with people who come to enjoy ice skating and various other attractions.
 All the winter enthusiasts can indulge in a host of activities including slides and clicking photographs with Santa.
 They can also walk through and admire the display of lights.
 So, get ready to experience a frosty Christmas at this Alpine event.
-They have daily, monthly and seasonal passed ranging from USD 30 to USD 450 depending on the rides you want to go on.
+They have daily, monthly and seasonal passed ranging from 35 USD to 450 USD, depending on the rides you want to go on.

 3. Watch a play at the Alhambra Theatre